PatHealy/OpenGameAnalytics/README.md

 ### Running the Flask Server

-The entire Flask server runs off of two files: `app.py` and `models.py`.
+The flask server primarily runs off of `app.py`.
+You will have to adjust some configuration options in `config.py`.

 For the Flask server to run properly, you'll need your database hosted somewhere.
 I run my own deployment of OpenGameAnalytics with a MySQL server but in theory you can use any SQL-style relational database with some modification.
-By default, as you can see in the `app.py` source code, the application will connect to the SQLite database at `test.db`.
+By default, as you can see in `config.py`, the application will connect to the SQLite database at `test.db`.
 See the source code below that begins around line 20:

 ```python
 # app.config['SQLALCHEMY_DATABASE_URI'] = "mysql+mysqlconnector://{username}:{password}@{hostname}/{databasename}".format(